AreaFiftyLAN/lancie-frontend/README.md

 # LANcie frontend
 Welcome to the pretty part of the Area FiftyLAN system!
 This repo contains all the code that you will see served at https://areafiftylan.nl, including the ticketsale, my-area and seatmap.
-The front-end is built with [Polymer](https://www.polymer-project.org/1.0/), Google's Web Components framework.
+The front-end is built with [Polymer](https://www.polymer-project.org/1.0/), Google's Web Components library.
 There are a couple of things you need to do before you can enjoy all that lovely material design goodness.

 The application works without a back-end, but to enjoy the full functionality, you need to have the back-end running aswell.
 You can find our back-end also on GitHub, the [LANcie-API](https://github.com/AreaFiftyLAN/lancie-api).